matrixinfer-ai/kthena/docs/kthena/docs/getting-started/installation.md

 ## Certificate Management

-Kthena components such as webhooks and the gateway require certificates for secure communication.
+Kthena components such as webhooks and the router require certificates for secure communication.
 You might need to install a certificate manager to handle certificate provisioning and management automatically.

 If you need certificate management capabilities, you can install cert-manager by following the official installation guide of [Cert Manager](https://cert-manager.io/docs/installation/).